heroku/heroku-buildpack-python/builds/README.md

 Out of the box, each `Dockerfile` has the correct values predefined for `S3_BUCKET`, `S3_PREFIX`, and `S3_REGION`.
 If you're building your own packages, you'll likely want to change `S3_BUCKET` and `S3_PREFIX` to match your info.
 Instead of setting `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` into that file, you may also pass them to `docker run` through the environment, or explicitly using `--env`, in order to prevent accidental commits of credentials.

 ### Passing AWS credentials to the container

 If you want to deploy packages and thus need to pass `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, you can either pass them explicitly, through your environment, or through an env file.

-If you want to deploy packages and thus need to pass `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, you can either pass them explicitly, through your environment, or through an env file.